-- Similarity of the products: "Even LVM's most proximate products dog collars, leashes, and pet carriers are fashion accessories, not dog toys.
-As Haute Diggity Dog points out, LVM does not make pet chew toys and likely does not intend to do so in the future."212 The difference in marketing channels luxury boutiques versus pet stores reinforced this conclusion.
-So too did the difference in advertising channels; any overlap was "so minimal as to be practically nonexistent."213 - Good or bad faith: "An intent to parody is not an intent to confuse the public.
+- Strength of the plaintiff's mark: LOUIS VUITTON was a strong, famous mark.
+But that did not help Louis Vuitton, becuase "the strength of a famous mark allows consumers immediately to perceive the target of the parody, while simultaneously allowing them to recognize the changes to the mark that make the parody funny or biting."196 Another case found that the strength of TOMMY HILFIGER for clothing did not matter as against TIMMY HOLEDIGGER for pet perfume. - Similarity of the marks: The "essence of a parody" is to invoke the parodied mark while also distinguishing itself.
+Here, the "differences are sufficiently obvious and the parody sufficiently blatant that a consumer encountering a "Chewy Vuiton" dog toy would not mistake its source or sponsorship on the basis of mark similarity."197 - Similarity of the products: "Even LVM's most proximate products dog collars, leashes, and pet carriers are fashion accessories, not dog toys.
+As Haute Diggity Dog points out, LVM does not make pet chew toys and likely does not intend to do so in the future."198 The difference in marketing channels luxury boutiques versus pet stores reinforced this conclusion.
+So too did the difference in advertising channels; any overlap was "so minimal as to be practically nonexistent."199 - Good or bad faith: "An intent to parody is not an intent to confuse the public.
 Despite Haute Diggity Dog's obvious intent to profit from its use of parodies, this action does not amount to a bad faith intent to create consumer confusion.
-To the contrary, the intent is to do just the opposite - to evoke a humorous, satirical association that distinguishes the products."214 - Actual confusion: Louis Vuitton tried to argue that actual confusion was present because retailers occasionally wrote "Chewy Vuitton" on invoices, with two Ts instead of one.
+To the contrary, the intent is to do just the opposite to evoke a humorous, satirical association that distinguishes the products."200 - Actual confusion: Louis Vuitton tried to argue that actual confusion was present because retailers occasionally wrote "Chewy Vuitton" on invoices, with two Ts instead of one.
 But they were likely confused about how to spell the name of the dog toys, not about the source of the dog toys.